Best User Analytics Tools for SaaS

 - Utilize the insights from analytics dashboards to build in-app experiences that reinforce positive behavior.

 - Improve user onboarding flows and experiences for multiple personas, which can help them boost day-one retention and improve FTUX (First Time User Experience).

 - Maximize retention by understanding how the most successful users interact with your app and build more experiences to foster the adoption of “winning habits”.

 - Push users further in their user journey by building secondary onboarding experiences.

 - Push for upsells at exactly the right time in the user journey, allowing them to drive more expansion revenue.

-How to choose the right user analytics tools
+How to choose the right user analytics platform?

 Your business goals will act as a guide while identifying the KPIs you need to improve.
 This will help you create your data taxonomy, which will act as the base for the analysis done by the User Analytics tools.